peruukki/nhl-score-api/README.md

 limited to a maximum of 16 days** to set some reasonable limit for the (cached) response;
 you can get a full month’s games with two requests, and 16 is a nice power of two.

 The `date` object contains the date in a raw format and a prettier, displayable format.
+Contrary to the `/api/scores/latest` endpoint, the `date` is included even if that date has no scheduled games.
+Though see the "If a date has no scheduled games" part below for possible peculiarities in that case.

 The `games` array contains details of the games, each game item containing these fields: